resources

 Florida E-Verify Mandate

-Additionally, these employers will be required to certify on their annual re-employment tax return that they are compliant with this requirement.
+Additionally, employers who are required to use E-Verify will be required to certify on their annual re-employment tax return that they are compliant with this requirement.

 How Does E-Verify Work?